carpentries/instructor-training/_extras/checkout.md

 Tasks are listed in the order most of our instructor trainees complete the checkout process, but you can complete them in any order.

-These checkout steps aim to introduce you to key components of being a Software and Data Carpentry instructor that are difficult to fully cover in the classroom setting of the two-day training.
+These checkout steps aim to introduce you to key components of being a Carpentries instructor that are difficult to fully cover in the classroom setting of the two-day training.
 These are:

 1. Contributing to our lesson materials.
 As our materials are developed by the